 3. Declutter The Mind

-Every evening you need to “switch off” and restart your mind.
+Your evening routine should include “switching off” and restarting your mind.
 Get rid of that constant “voice in my head” telling you about all the things you should worry about.

 4. Account And Report

 Put your experiences and thoughts on paper.
 Take as long as you need.
 If something important happened you may even want to spend a couple of hours of journaling… but if it was just a normal day, a few minutes can be enough.
 It is completely up to you.